Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Experimental Setup

 \subsection{Baseline Methods}

-In our experiment, we employ BM25 and Query Likelihood Model (QLM) as baseline ranking models~\cite{robertson1994some, jay1998qlm}.
+In our experiment, we employ BM25 and the Query Likelihood Model (QLM) as baseline ranking models~\cite{robertson1994some, jay1998qlm}.
 For query preprocessing, we begin by removing all field types in the query, leaving us with only the query terms.
 We then apply the matching algorithm to the candidate document, calculating a relevance score between the query and the document.

 Similar to previous studies comparing neural rankers with traditional term-matching rankers, we utilise specific tools to implement our baseline models.
-For BM25, we employ the Gensim toolkit, an open-source library that offers robust implementations for a variety of information retrieval tasks~\cite{vrehuuvrek2011gensim}.
-For the QLM, we apply Jelinek-Mercer (JM) smoothing, a popular technique for query likelihood estimation~\cite{jay1998qlm}.
+For~BM25, we employ the Gensim toolkit, an open-source library that offers robust implementations for a variety of information retrieval tasks~\cite{vrehuuvrek2011gensim}.
+For the~QLM, we apply Jelinek-Mercer~(JM) smoothing, a popular technique for query likelihood estimation~\cite{jay1998qlm}.

 In addition to the traditional ranking models, we also benchmark our models against the best-performing methods from participant runs in each CLEF-TAR dataset.
-It is important to note that certain participant runs have utilised relevance signals from relevant assessments to actively re-rank the remaining documents.
+It is important to note that certain participant runs have utilised relevance signals from relevance assessments to actively re-rank the remaining documents.
 We have excluded these runs from our baseline comparison, as they do not align with the scope of our screening prioritisation task, making the comparison unfair.
-The following participant runs have been selected as baselines for our study: 2017: \textit{sheffield.run4}~\cite{alharbi2017ranking}; 2018: \textit{shef-general}~\cite{alharbi2018retrieving}; 2019-dta: \textit{Sheffield/DTA/DTA\_sheffield-Odds\_Ratio}~\cite{alharbi2019ranking}; 2019-intervention: \textit{Sheffield/DTA/DTA\_sheffieldLog\_Likellihood}~\cite{alharbi2019ranking}.
+The following participant runs have been selected as baselines for our study: CLEF-2017: \textit{sheffield.run4}~\cite{alharbi2017ranking}; CLEF-2018: \textit{shef-general}~\cite{alharbi2018retrieving}; CLEF-2019-dta: \textit{Sheffield/DTA/DTA\_sheffield-Odds\_Ratio}~\cite{alharbi2019ranking}; CLEF-2019-intervention: \textit{Sheffield/DTA/DTA\_shef\-fieldLog\_Likelihood}~\cite{alharbi2019ranking}.

-Lastly, for the CLEF TAR 2017 and 2018 datasets, we compare our method with the CLF approach proposed by~\citet{scells2020clf}.
-The CLF approach stands out as the only existing methodology that has explored the application of Boolean queries for systematic review screening prioritisation.
+Lastly, for the CLEF-2017 and~2018 datasets, we compare our method with the CLF~approach proposed by~\citet{scells2020clf}.
+The CLF~approach stands out as the only existing methodology that has explored the application of Boolean queries for systematic review screening prioritisation.